Electoral College

 During the general election, your vote helps determine your state’s electors.
 When you vote for a presidential candidate, you aren’t voting for president.
 You are telling your state which candidate you want your state to vote for at the meeting of electors.
 The states use these general election results, also known as the popular vote, to appoint their electors.
 The winning candidate’s state political party selects the individuals who will be electors.

-State laws governing the Electoral College in North Carolina are found in N.C.G.S.
-Chapter 163 Article 18.
+State laws governing the Electoral College in North Carolina are found in Article 18 (Presidential Electors) of the North Carolina General Statutes.